freedomvote/freedomvote/README.md

 Default user is `admin` with password `123qwe`, to change this, run `make docker-pw`

 Now you can access the frontend on http://localhost:8000

+## Development setup with SQLite

+Add `DJANGO_DEBUG=1` to your environment to use a local SQLite database instead of Postgres.
+Not all features of the application may be available, as this is only partially supported, but you will have a functioning instance.

 ## Django management
 Django already provides a number of [management commands](https://docs.djangoproject.com/en/1.10/ref/django-admin/) out of the box.